ArneDefauw/BERT_NER/README.md

 --output_dir  /notebook/nas-trainings/arne/OCCAM/NER_with_BERT/output_folder \
 --gpu 1*

-By default inference will be on cpu.
+By default inference will be on gpu.
 To do inference on cpu, set  *--gpu -1*.

 On gpu (GeForce RTX 2080 Titan), we obtain an inference speed of 12 000 tokens/s, while on cpu this drops to 660 tokens/s (6 threads, batch size of 32 sentences).